davestearns/tutorials/src/ids.md

         return obj
 ```

 This `BaseID` class is generic and can be used in any project.
 You can even package it into a reusable library if you wish.
+It uses a UUIDv7 for the unique ID portion, but encodes it using base36 instead of base16 to keep the string form shorter.
+The base36 alphabet is just the characters 0-9 and a-z, so the IDs remain case-insensitive and URL-safe.

 The generic type variable `E` must be an `Enum` that you use to define all your ID types and their respective prefixes.
 This ensures that all your types and prefixes are unique.
 For example: